Andy Ogles: Election

+2022

 Primary

-Ogles seemed to some observers to have gotten off to a strong start in the primary, announcing that he had raised nearly half a million dollars in the campaign's first month.
-But when his disclosure report was actually filed, a week after the deadline, it showed that he had raised only $264,400, although he did have over $500,000 in total receipts.
-He explained that he had not counted a $320,000 personal loan to the campaign.
+Ogles seemed to some observers to have gotten off to a strong start in the primary, specifically credited to his nearly half a million dollars raised in the campaign's first month.
+Though, campaign finance disclosure reports showed that he had raised only $264,400, with a $320,000 personal loan to the campaign.

-Among the many candidates, two stood out as serious challengers: former state House Speaker Beth Harwell, and retired U.S. Army Brigadier General Kurt Winstead.
+Among the many rival candidates, two stood out as serious challengers: former state House speaker Beth Harwell, and retired U.S. Army brigadier general Kurt Winstead.
 Ads by the Tennessee Conservatives Political Action Committee (TCPAC) called Ogles a "D.C. insider" and lobbyist who had failed to pay his property taxes nine times while supporting the sales tax hike and a marriage tax, as well as failing to vigorously oppose Maury County's recent property tax hike.
 Records showed that Ogles had indeed been from a few days to almost a year late paying taxes on his Franklin home between 2005 and 2015, leading to interest charges.
 He filed a defamation suit against TCPAC.
 Ogles, in turn, was supported by super PACs that ran ads attacking Harwell and Winstead as "too liberal for Tennessee."

 On August 4, Ogles won the primary.